What Is A Startup?

 The Difference

-Carl Benz founded a startup, testing unproven ideas and breaking new ground.
-Whereas Henry Ford started a traditional business, where the automobile was already proven and becoming increasingly popular.
+Carl Benz founded a startup that turned out to have massive growth potential by testing unproven ideas and breaking new ground.
+Whereas Henry Ford started a traditional manufacturing business, where the automobile was already proven and becoming increasingly popular.

 Is your business a startup or traditional?